watermint/toolbox/docs/commands/dropbox-file-account-feature.md

 List Dropbox account features

+Retrieves and displays the enabled features and capabilities for the connected Dropbox account.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: